 Ideally your walkthrough is an interactive one so that the user is engaged and feels like they are an active part of the process.

-We’ll take a look at what makes a good walkthrough and give you a few examples to give you inspiration.
+Today, we’ll take a look at what makes a good walkthrough and give you a few examples!

 - A product walkthrough introduces a new user to your product by encouraging them to take specific actions that will lead to activation.